chinalixiaolu/bugCollection/README.md

 Pool the power of open source, let everybody less detour Encounter problems, solve problems, record problems, share problems, share time costs, save Google/ baidu sweat
 # how to participate
-Issue in your bug and bug solution ideas can be posted, as detailed as possible, if there is a blog explanation can also be posted to your blog address, or the public number
+Issue in your bug and bug solution ideas can be posted, as detailed as possible, if there is a blog explanation can also be posted to your blog address, or the public number，or twitter,facebook count.